sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/cody_gateway.md

       # https://start.1password.com/open/i?a=HEDEDSLHPBFGRBTKAKJWE23XX4&h=my.1password.com&i=athw572l6xqqvtnbbgadevgbqi&v=dnrhbauihkhjs5ag6vszsme45a
       CODY_GATEWAY_ANTHROPIC_ACCESS_TOKEN: "..."
       # Create a personal access token on https://sourcegraph.test:3443/user/settings/tokens
-      # or on your `product-subscriptions-service-account` user.
-This allows your
+      # for your local site admin user.
+This allows your local Cody Gateway to
-      # local Cody Gateway to access user information in the Sourcegraph instance.
+      # access user information in the Sourcegraph instance.
       CODY_GATEWAY_DOTCOM_ACCESS_TOKEN: "..."
       # Other values, such as CODY_GATEWAY_OPENAI_ACCESS_TOKEN and
       # CODY_GATEWAY_OPENAI_ORG_ID, can be set to access OpenAI services as well.